Rhino Poacher Trampled To Death By Elephants At Sanctuary In Africa, Remains Eaten By Lions

 — The Hill (@thehill) April 6, 2019

-It’s not clear what punishment to rhino poachers could face after being arrested in Kruger National Park, but some African countries have come down very hard on poachers.
+It’s not clear what punishment the rhino poachers could face after being arrested in Kruger National Park, but some African countries have come down very hard on poachers.
 As the Organized Crime and Corruption Reporting Project noted, three poachers arrested for targeting rhinos in South Africa were given more than 500 years in prison for killing 55 animals between 2013 and 2016.